corrode/corrode.github.io/content/blog/composition/index.md

 to maintain and extend.
 Suddenly, the joy of adding new features is gone, and you're spending more and more time fixing bugs.
-There are also more and more edge cases that you need to consider and customers who are unhappy with your service because of bugs in the system.
+There are also more and more edge cases that you need to consider and customers who are unhappy with your service because incorrect orders.

 One day you sit down to refactor the order processing system.
+You realize that one core problem with the current solution was a lack of separation of concerns.
+The Order struct has too many responsibilities.
 How would a more composable solution look like?

 Starting out, you have a few goals in mind: